ckoenigs/PharMeBINet/README.md

 It is executed on ubuntu.

 First, download a Neo4j Service version 5.
+Additionally, APOC as plugin for Neo4j is needed.
 The restart_neo4j.sh needs to be added to the Neo4j service bin.
 In the script, the path needs to be changed to the path to the conf of the neo4j service.
 Download a version of BioDWH2 https://github.com/BioDWH2/BioDWH2 and put it into import_into_Neo4j and change in the integration_shell.sh the BioDWH2 version to the correct one.
 Download a version of Neo4j-GraphML-Importer https://github.com/BioDWH2/Neo4j-GraphML-Importer put it into this directory and change in the script_to_execute_all.sh that Neo4j-GraphML-Importer version to the correct one.
 In script_to_execute_all.sh the password needs to be changed to your Neo4j password and change the path path_to_other_place_of_data to a path where a lot of memory exists.